tristonpalacios/react-omdb-instructions/part3.md

 #### Step 10: Pass the `handleFaveToggle` function to `FilmRow` through props

-In the `FilmListing` component, you render one `FilmRow` component for each film in the `films` prop.
+In the `FilmList` component, you render one `FilmRow` component for each film in the `films` prop.
 You need to pass the `onFaveToggle` function down to each `FilmRow`.

 <details>
   <summary>Your map function should look like something this:</summary>